tsuna-server/build-dev-server-ansible/README.md

 1. Create new Linux on KVM with cloud image with some interfaces
 1. Shutdown it
 1. Dump it as XML
-1. Merge between it and template
+1. Merge it with template
 1. Delete Linux on KVM

 In this section, we provide an example by using Ubuntu 20.04 cloud image.